Buy-Sell Agreements

 Case Study 3: Bank-Financed Buy-Sell Agreement

-A family-owned construction company with two equal partners chose to fund their buy-sell agreement through bank financing.
+A family-owned construction company with two equal partners chose to fund their Buy-Sell Agreement through bank financing.
 They secured a loan from a local commercial bank, which provided a lump-sum payment to facilitate the buyout of a departing partner's share.
 This approach allowed the remaining partner to continue operating the business without disruption, as the loan terms were structured to align with the company's cash flow and financial projections.
 The interest payments on the loan were also tax-deductible, helping to offset the cost of the financing.

 Working with a financial advisor to choose the right funding method